In this post, you’ll find a downloadable one on one meeting template document along with some tips for an effective meeting.

 The Purpose Of One-On-One Meetings

-Effective one-on-one meetings can foster positive relationships with your team members by giving you each the opportunity to:
+Effective one-on-one meetings help you foster positive relationships with your team members by giving you each the opportunity to:

-- Share information on everything from project updates to personal feelings;
+- Share information on everything from project updates to career goals to personal feelings;

 - Set general job performance expectations, and ensure consistency and alignment of expectations between all team members;